adriente/espm/CONTRIBUTING.rst

 Update ``README.rst`` and ``CHANGELOG.rst`` if applicable.

-After making any change, please check the style, run the tests, and build the documentation with the following ::
+After making any change, please run the tests, and build the documentation with the following ::

     $ make test